 How to Dehydrate Berries

 Blueberries Nutrition Info.

-The minerals they contain are: Phosphorus, Magnesium, Calcium, with trace amounts of Manganese, Iron, Zinc, and Copper.
-These fantastic berries contain Omega-3 and Omega-6 fatty acids too.
+MINERALS: Phosphorus, Magnesium, and Calcium, with trace amounts of Manganese, Iron, Zinc, and Copper.

 Cranberries Nutrition Info.

-Their minerals are Potassium, Phosphorus, Calcium and Magnesium, with trace amounts of Manganese, Iron, Selenium, Zinc, and copper.
-They also contain Omega-3 and Omega-6 fatty acids too.
+MINERALS: Potassium, Phosphorus, Calcium, and Magnesium, with trace amounts of Manganese, Iron, Selenium, Zinc, and copper.

+How to Dehydrate Berries